 Now that you know your problems can be solved, your counselor will likely lead a goal-setting session.
 They’ll ask what you want out of your repayment, whether it’s making your repayment more affordable, putting a finish line on your debt, or something in between.

-Before working toward your loan repayment goals, you and your counselor would review the best ways to achieve them.
+Before working toward your loan repayment goals, you and your counselor would review your best ways to achieve them.
 Depending on your loan status, you might only have two or three options at your disposal.
 Prepare to evaluate these approaches in exhaustive detail, comparing their pros and cons.

 For many borrowers, these options include: